Facebook, Twitter CEOs in talks to testify at House hearing as early as March: Politico

 A firm date has not yet been set for hearing, but it could come as early as March, the report said, citing sources.

-Facebook, Google and Twitter did not immediately respond to Reuters requests for a comment.
-The House Energy and Commerce Committee declined to comment.
+Facebook and Google did not immediately respond to Reuters requests for comment.
+The House Energy and Commerce Committee and Twitter declined to comment.

 All three chiefs appeared at a hearing of the Senate Commerce Committee in October.
 Republican lawmakers questioned them about their content moderation decisions while Democrats primarily focused on insufficient actions against misinformation that interfered with the election.